TestProf II: Factory therapy for your Ruby tests

 end

-And then activate this shared context:
+And then, activate this shared context as follows:

 describe CitiesController, :user do